 Come hear Wasserstein Fellow Runa Rajagopal, Managing Director of the Civil Action Practice at The Bronx Defenders, discuss her civil public defense work, as well as holistic legal services generally.
 Learn about how Runa and her team are combating the civil consequences of multi-system entanglement (with intersecting criminal, family, and immigration problems) to advance justice.
+Co-sponsored by Harvard Defenders.
 Non-pizza lunch will be provided.

 Runa Rajagopal, a litigator and social justice advocate for over 14 years, is currently Managing Director of the Civil Action Practice at The Bronx Defenders.
 The Bronx Defenders is an innovative, progressive public defender that pioneered a model of legal representation called holistic defense, which is designed to fight both the causes and consequences of court-involvement; since opening its doors in 1997, The Bronx Defenders have defended well over 350,000 members of the Bronx community and we represent over 28,000 clients a year.